sfuhrm/logwebconfig/README.md

 #### Target scenarios

 The library comes handy for the following scenarios:
 * Non-JEE application.
+JEE servers usually have frontends for configuring the log levels.
 * Applications of which you control the source.
 * Long-running server application.

 #### Features